anhvir/c205/README.md

 If you just want a single file, say, `e2x.c`:
   * Click `e2x.c` and you will see its markup content
-  * Click `Raw` to get the corresponding text-only content
+  * Click `Raw` to get the coresponding text-only content
   * Copy the content and paste into your grok/jEdit window